Blooming from the beginning

 When visitors tiptoed through the tulips during K-State Open House — 8,000 tulips, to be exact — they enjoyed part of a K-State mainstay that’s been sowing horticultural education and appreciation for 150 years.

-Throughout 2025, K-State Gardens celebrates its sesquicentennial.
-This is the year to gather with fellow floral fanatics and nature nuts of all varieties for tours, farm-to-table foods and holiday-themed fun.
+In 2025, K-State Gardens celebrated its sesquicentennial.
+To personally experience this history, gather with fellow floral fanatics and nature nuts of all varieties for tours, farm-to-table foods and holiday-themed fun.

 DID YOU KNOW?